 Join us for our monthly Book Club the 3rd Tuesday of every month from 5-7pm at Schlafly Bottleworks in Maplewood.
-On April 15, we'll be discussing: Culturally and Linguistically Responsive Teaching and Learning, by Sharroky Hollie.
+Our November book club will take place on November 18 and will focus on the book Girls' Studies by Elline Lipkin.

-Join us for our Inquiry to Action Group (ItAG) to discuss and share practical strategies on how to teach about race.
-Next workshop: Saturday, March 29, 2014, 2-4pm.
-Contact email@example.com for more details on location.
+Join us for our Inquiry to Action Groups (ItAGs) to discuss and share practical strategies on how to teach for social justice.
+ItAG on strategies for teaching diverse learners will be starting in spring of 2015.
+Stay tuned for further info!

 Educators for Social Justice (ESJ) is a grassroots, teacher-led professional development group located in St. Louis, MO.
 We believe that educators are public intellectuals who gain strength and wisdom through working with other educators, parents and members of the community.
 Our mission is to develop and support socially just, equitable, and sustainable practices in schools and communities.
 We are committed to connecting educators across the lifespan and building networks to mobilize resources to promote progressive change.
 We want to promote the idea that developing socially just curriculum is a form of activism.